Bachelor of Science (Hons) in Information Technology

 Researching Interactions with Technology (HSA) This module enables students to develop a critical position on technology use, experience and adoption in social and cultural contexts, and allows students to carry out an empirical research project.
 As well as developing the relevant research skills, an examination is also made of the relevance of research in the business and everyday world of ICT, and shaping an attitude toward professional practice as reflective, evidence-based practice.

-Mathematical and Statistical Methods (MS001) This module in mathematics and statistics equips you with the foundation in mathematical sciences required for the study of modules at subsequent levels.
+Mathematical and Statistical Methods (MS001) This module in mathematics and statistics equips you witha foundation in mathematical sciences.

-Management Science and Business Modelling (MS002) This module aims to introduce you to topics in Management Science and Business Modeling.
+Management Science and Business Modelling (MS002) This module introduce you to topics in Management Science and Business Modeling Including machine learning techniques.

 There is currently a huge demand for skilled IT graduates.
 For example, it was estimated in 2016 that the Irish economy had between 2,400 to 4,500 job vacancies for graduates with an Honours Bachelor Degree or Masters in computing (Source: Forfás).
 This relates to jobs in the ICT sector alone, and does not count additional demand for IT graduates from other sectors of the economy.
 Indeed, sectors outside of traditional ICT industry are showing strong increased demand for graduates with IT skills such as, for example, the software skills required for financial modelling or database management.
 You will graduate this programme with a unique mix of skills in computing and business.